 What To Pack

 When attempting to attain travel packing nirvana, it's easy to lose sight of the goal.
-For two thousand years, experienced travel writers have admonished us to travel light, not travel compact, or even necessarily travel with less stuff (my own packing list includes well over a hundred items).
+For two thousand years, experienced travel writers have admonished us to travel light, not travel small, or even necessarily travel with less stuff (my own packing list includes well over a hundred items).
 It's not that reducing bulk and complexity are unimportant, but rather that we generally do better with a task when we focus on a single goal.
-And weight reduction is simple and easily measured, consequently the goal most likely to lead to more pleasurable — thus effective — travel.
+And weight reduction is both simple and easily measured, thus a goal highly likely to lead to more pleasurable — therefore effective — travel.

 Pushing the Limits

-When trying to overcome what might be considered an unreasonable carry-on baggage weight limit (notice that they don't ban overweight people from the cabin), bear in mind that items carried on your person are not weighed.
-So transferring an item or two — especially anything particularly heavy — from your bag to your person can sometimes mean the difference between checked baggage and freedom.
+When trying to overcome what can sometimes be considered an unreasonable carry-on baggage weight limit (notice that they don't ban overweight people from the cabin), bear in mind that items carried on your person are not weighed.
+So transferring an item or two — especially anything particularly heavy (even a weighty shoulder strap, for example) — from your bag to your person can sometimes mean the difference between checked baggage and freedom.

-Wearing specialized "stealth" clothing, though certainly not required, can make this more convenient; don't forget, though, that all such "bells & whistles" add weight to your overall load, so evaluate them carefully.
-You can get a bit overenthused with this solution (consider "Crazy Eric", below), but it can occasionally be very useful, and you normally only have to endure it until you get past the weighing station (although some budget airlines, such as Ryanair, have begun weighing bags at the gate, so be prepared).
+It's certainly possible to become overly enthused with this solution, but it can occasionally be very useful, and you normally only have to endure it until you get past the weighing station (although some budget airlines have begun weighing bags at the gate, so be advised).

-Most importantly (and unlike the inspired fellow in the video at the left), the skilled traveller does this to reapportion weight, not carry more stuff!
+Most importantly (and unlike the inspired fellow in the above video), the skilled traveller does this in order to reapportion weight, not carry more stuff!

 The Weigh-In

 You can weigh your bag on an ordinary household/bathroom scale; there's no need for a special luggage version.
-Just stand on the scale, holding your bag in front of your legs (keep it as close to the centre of the scale as possible for the most accurate results), and make a note of the weight.
+Just stand on the scale while holding your bag (keep it as close to the centre of the scale as possible for the most accurate results), and make a note of the weight.
 Then weigh yourself without the bag, and subtract that from the first number.
 Simple!

 For the Travel Minimalist: Really Light Packing

 Some people travel with no bags at all.
-Tackling this particular challenge from an engineering perspective that is not unlike my own (a thought some might find chilling!) is Anders Ansar (pictured at left), who travels — in tropical areas anyway — with only the (significantly-modified) clothes on his back.
-His iPod-Nano-sized "suitcase" is shown at right.
+An early proponent of this (and one who addresses the challenge from an engineering perspective that is not unlike my own … a thought some might find chilling!) is Anders Ansar (pictured at left), who travels — in tropical areas anyway — with only the (customized) clothes on his back, albeit in a fashion that not everyone would find appealing.
+His nano-sized "suitcase" can be seen at right.

 We can go away right now.
 I pack light.